slatedocs/slate/source/includes/_integration.md

 )
 ```

-We use topic exchange when sending update request of document message, in order to deliver message to the broker of the specified school by looking up the routing key
+We use topic exchange when sending update requests of document message, in order to deliver the message to the broker of the specified school by looking up the routing key

 The routing key is composed by the school core id and the phrase of the message lifecycle.
-For example, to send update request, the routing key is *KB-Organization-1045.update_requests*
+For example, to send update request, the routing key is `KB-Organization-1045.update_requests`

-After broker received the request, it will send the decisions to target applications by delivering them to direct exchange.
+After broker received the request, it sends the decisions to target applications by delivering them to direct exchange.

 ```ruby
 # Publish update reply with topic exchange